 2. Reduce hospital rates and charges for hospital care; (One of three causes of increasing premiums)

-3. Initiate a Public Option to allow people and employers to buy into Medicare.
-(Will force competition into the marketplace and reduce risk and cost of private insurance)
+3. Initiate a public option to allow people and employers to buy into Medicare.
+This will force competition into the marketplace and reduce risk and cost of private insurance)

 4. Explore reducing the age to enter Medicare to 50 years old.
 (Will reduce risk and cost of private insurance)

-5. Prohibit separate pools between Employer sponsored insurance and private pay insurance.
-(Will increase risk sharing and reduce prices)
+5. Prohibit separate pools between employer sponsored insurance and private pay insurance.
+(This will increase risk sharing and reduce prices)

 7. Require the disclosure of the contractual prices between the insurance companies and service providers.
-(Will increase true choice, create competition, and reduce costs)
+(This will increase true choice, create competition, and reduce costs)

-8. Allow insurance companies to sell across state lines, as long as the policy is compliant with the ACA and the market state’s requirements.(Will increase competition)
+8. Allow insurance companies to sell across state lines, as long as the policy is compliant with the ACA and the market state’s requirements.(This will increase competition)

-9. Increase capacity for medical services through medical schools, physicians assistants, Nurse practitioners, Nurses, and all other personal.
-(Will increase capacity and ability to serve the over 300 million American’s medical needs and prepare for a new future modern cost effective and affordable health care system to be unveiled shortly)
+9. Increase capacity for medical services through medical schools, physicians assistants, nurse practitioners, nurses, and all other medical personal.
+(This will increase capacity and ability to serve the over 300 million American’s medical needs and prepare for a new future, modern, cost effective, and affordable health care system.)

 (The above will give us immediate relief to insurance prices, healthcare costs, and co-pays.
-A vast majority of Americans want a Medicare for All or single payer, and I support such an idea.
-The implementation of Single Payer or Medicare for All will take many years to implement.
-The above fixes to the ACA will give us immediate relief while single payer or medicare for all is implemented, once it is passed.
-The above will fit perfect on top of the ACA and implemented within a year.)
+A vast majority of Americans want a Medicare for All or single payer, and I support these ideas.
+The implementation of single payer or Medicare for All will take many years to implement.
+The above fixes to the ACA will give us immediate relief while single payer or Medicare for All is implemented, once it is passed.
+(The above will fit perfect on top of the ACA and implemented within a year.)

 See Below for a more in depth explanation.

 2. Cap hospital charges and rates according to Medicare rates in the Medicare region the facility is in.
-At the very least, non-profit hospitals that avoid paying income taxes due to their non0profit status, must charge no more then Medicare Pricing and treat Medicaid patients.
-If they want to charge more then Medicare rates or refuse Medicaid, they can hardly be called non-profit.
-That Tax revenue can be used to strengthen Medicare, Medicaid and aid in the pricing of a Public Option.
-Currently Hospitals charge multiples of Medicare rates sometimes as high as 10 times.
+At the very least, nonprofit hospitals that avoid paying income taxes due to their non0profit status, must charge no more then Medicare pricing and treat Medicaid patients.
+If they want to charge more then Medicare rates or refuse Medicaid, they can hardly be called nonprofit.
+That tax revenue can be used to strengthen Medicare, Medicaid and aid in the pricing of a Public Option.
+Currently hospitals charge multiples of Medicare rates, sometimes as high as 10 times higher.
 CT Scans cost at some hospitals $8000 which is much more then local private CT companies.
 Hospitals and other facilities also charge a “facility fee” which needs to be evaluated.
 The current system allows non-profit hospitals to use their huge tax savings to buy up more hospitals and doctor practices, giving them more negotiating power over insurance companies and allowing them to demand such high multiples.
 This cost must be controlled or we will never get health insurance costs down.

 4. Currently most insurance companies pool employer sponsored health insurance separately from private pay and ACA market place plan.
 The employer insurance pools generally contain the healthiest individuals.
 I believe eliminating the separate indemnity pools and combining them, will lower overall insurance costs because there will no longer be a pool with healthy workers and a pool of the rest.
 Combining them will allow proper risk sharing, which is after all, what health insurance is all about, risk spreading.